 - 6.1 Good design is indivisible from good planning and is central to creating places for people.
 Well-designed places are those that relate well to their environment, are attractive, safe and offer a better quality of life for those that live and work there.
 The Council therefore requires all new development to offer, as a minimum, a good standard of design responding positively to the opportunities to make our towns and villages better places. - 6.2 National planning policy places a strong emphasis on good design as an important means by which we can make places better for people.
 Good design is not restricted to how buildings look.
-It involves carefully considering how new development integrates with its surroundings; how it contributes towards creating cohesive places, rather than a patchwork of disconnected developments that fail to relate to one another and the streets and spaces around them. - As such, design considerations include but are not restricted to: views into, out of and through development sites, distinctive local characteristics, relationship to topography and other landscape features, habitat creation and the responsible management of surface water.
+It involves carefully considering how new development integrates with its surroundings; how it contributes towards creating cohesive places, rather than a patchwork of disconnected developments that fail to relate to one another and the streets and spaces around them. - 6.3 As such, design considerations include but are not restricted to: views into, out of and through development sites, distinctive local characteristics, relationship to topography and other landscape features, habitat creation and the responsible management of surface water.
 It is therefore essential that a robust opportunities and constraints assessment forms the basis of any development proposal. - 6.4 It is important that the Council is objective in assessing the quality of proposed new developments.
 In order to do this, the Council has considered the qualities and deficiencies of buildings, streets and spaces within the district. - 6.5 The Council has identified a series of principles that when followed result in better designed buildings, streets and spaces.
-These are called our, 'Place making principles for North West Leicestershire'.
-These principles will be used to structure preapplication discussions for proposed new developments and be used to support decisions on planning applications. - These principles are aligned to: a) the National Planning Policy Framework, b) The National Forest Design Charter, c) Building for Life and, d) OPUN's Place Making Checklist.
+These are called our 'Place making principles for North West Leicestershire'.
+These principles will be used to structure pre-application discussions for proposed new non-residential developments and be used to support decisions on planning applications.
+For residential developments we will use Building for Life 12 as this would satisfy the Council's Place Making Principles. - 6.6 These principles are aligned to: a) the National Planning Policy Framework, b) The National Forest Design Charter, c) Building for Life and d) OPUN's Place Making Checklist.